Siya Kolisi: International career

 Kolisi was a member of the South Africa under 20 side that competed in both the 2010 and 2011 IRB Junior World Championships.

 Kolisi made his national team debut as Springbok 851 on 15 June 2013 against at the Mbombela Stadium in Nelspruit.
 He replaced the injured Arno Botha in the 5th minute and was named as Man of the Match as South Africa won 30–17.
 Nine further substitute appearances followed during the 2013 international season as he firmly established himself as a regular member of the national squad.
 Kolisi also played two matches for South Africa in the 2015 Rugby World Cup against Japan and Samoa.
 Kolisi became the first ever black player to lead the Springboks in a Test match in the match against England at Ellis Park on 9 June 2018.

 He captained the South African team at the 2019 Rugby World Cup tournament in Yokohama, Japan, defeating England 32–12 in the final to lift the Webb Ellis Cup.
 This was South Africa's third World Cup win, tying with New Zealand.
 In 2019, Siya Kolisi became the first black captain of a World Cup-winning side.

 The 2021 British & Irish Lions tour to South Africa was already on the cards for following the success of the 2019 Rugby World Cup in Japan.
-However the global impact of COVID-19 and the imposed lock-downs, made it impossible for fans to attend the games at the various stadia in South Africa.
+However the global impact of COVID-19 and the imposed lockdowns, made it impossible for fans to attend the games at the various stadia in South Africa.
 The tour was eventually agreed to still be staged and was broadcast world over reaching unprecedented viewership highs.
 There was doubt that the South Africans would be worthy challengers to the touring party due to no rugby being played by them in 2020.
 Siya Kolisi as captain, led his team, who seemed unfazed by the lost year and emulated the previous 2007 Rugby World Cup winning side by beating the Lions two matches to one in series.
 And just like in 2009 British & Irish Lions tour to South Africa, the final kick to clinch the series was another long range penalty by the ice-cool Morne Steyn, who with Frans Steyn (who was in the squad but didn't play) have now won an unprecedented second Lions tour on home soil.